Romano Fenati: Speed Up Racing (2022)

-Controversy
+Retirement and step down from motorcycle racing

+After finishing the 2023 Moto3 season and reaching the maximum permitted age according to Moto3 rules, Fenati tried to find a new contract or offer from a new factory or team around the world.
+However, none of the teams wanted him due to the negative controversies he was involved in 2015 and 2018.
+Finally, he decided to retire and step away from his motorcycle career.

+Controversies

 Fenati has interfered with other riders a number of times.
 In the 2015 Argentine Grand Prix, he kicked Niklas Ajo during the warm-up and also turned Ajo's engine off during the practice start.
 As a consequence he was forced to start the race at the back of the field.
-The following year he was sacked from the VR46 team for undisclosed disciplinary reasons.
+The following year he was sacked from the VR46 Team for undisclosed disciplinary reasons.

 In September 2018, Fenati pulled Stefano Manzi's front brake lever during a race when both were travelling at more than 200 km/h.
 He apologized but was dropped from the Marinelli Snipers Team for the offence.
 His future contract to ride for Forward Racing using MV Agusta machines in 2019 was cancelled on 11 September.
-On 12 September, he announced his immediate retirement from motorcycle competition and criticised Manzi for escaping criticism for his part in the controversy.
-It was later reported that Fenati could be investigated for attempted murder: Italian consumer-rights group Codacons announced that it had reported Fenati to local prosecutors, asking authorities to investigate "any relevant criminal offences, including that of attempted murder", but authorities later determined that a charge of "private violence", similar to a road rage incident, was more appropriate.
+On 12 September, he announced his immediate retirement from racing, while suggesting that Manzi's own actions were partially responsible for the incident.
+An Italian consumer-rights group, Codacons, subsequently stated that it had raised the matter with local prosecutors and asked them to investigate "any relevant criminal offences, including that of attempted murder".
+The authorities later determined that a charge of "private violence", similar to a road rage incident, was more appropriate.

 On 21 September, in addition to a preliminary two-race ban imposed earlier, after meeting with the FIM at their headquarters in Mies, Switzerland, on 18 September, it was announced that Fenati's racing licence was revoked for the remainder of the 2018 season.
 He made a comeback to Moto3 for the 2019 season.